patrikx3/redis-ui/README.md

 Besides, you could experience the test app to exit for 1 second, because it could auto update itself.
 It auto updates itself when the code from Git changes.

 Third, it is a snapshot, it is possible, that the features are different from GitHub or NPM as the releases are usually monthly or as they happen.

+At last, as for the keyset size, of course, we could set a limit and the UI would be always responsive, but there was no request of this feature.

 ### Screenshots
 [Screenshots readme](artifacts/readme/screenshots.md)